pederz/Face-Image-Occlusions/README.md

     The code files for the project Face Image Occlusions Generation in the course [IMT4126 Biometrics](https://www.ntnu.edu/studies/courses/IMT4126) at NTNU.
   </p>
 </div>
-When refering to real images, it means original face images.
-When refering to synthetic images, it means face images with face occlusions applied to the image.
+When referring to real images, it means original face images.
+When referring to synthetic images, it means face images with face occlusions applied to the image.
 <br />

 <!-- Table of Contents -->